scientistigwe/end-2-end-data-pipeline/frontend/README.md

-# Enterprise Pipeline Frontend
+# Analytix Flow Frontend

 ## 🎯 Overview

-The frontend application for the Enterprise Data Pipeline platform, built with React and TypeScript, providing a modern, feature-rich interface for data pipeline management, analysis, and monitoring.
+The frontend application for the Analytix Flow platform, built with React and TypeScript, providing a modern, feature-rich interface for data pipeline management, analysis, and monitoring.

 ## 🏗️ Architecture